-My kid got enticed with the title and that’s when I took this book up for review, through Blogchatter.
-The point I wanted to make here is that the style of narration is so simple and easy that even a 9-year-old boy could easily read and understand.
+My kid got enticed with the title, and that’s when I took this book up for review through Blogchatter.
+The point I wanted to make here is that the narration style is so simple and easy that even a 9-year-old boy could easily read and understand.
 Of course, he got some chills after reading the first two stories and ran away.
-That’s the story for another time, as to how I handled his fears.
+That’s the story for another time about how I handled his fears.

 Each story starts at a different place and has a different narrator.
-Hence, some stories are left uncompleted as the narrator just disappears into thin air.
-So, it’s left to the reader to complete the ending in his mind, otherwise, they would leave a lot of unanswered questions.
+Hence, some stories are left uncompleted as the narrator disappears.
+So, it’s left to the reader to complete the ending in his mind.
+Otherwise, they would leave many unanswered questions.
 That’s the only drawback of the book.
-But that actually doesn’t deter the readers, as different people think differently.
+But that doesn’t deter the readers, as different people think differently.

-The book runs from one corner of India to the other, and those places were in news about some paranormal activity.
-The settings of each story were dealt with in an intricate pattern so that it will give the reader enough chills.
-I would recommend this book to anyone who is interested in reading horror stories.
+The book runs from one corner of India to another, and those places were in the news about some paranormal activity.
+The settings of each story were dealt with in an intricate pattern to give the reader enough chills.
+I would recommend this book to anyone interested in reading horror stories.

 What I liked more in this book is the nature of the stories.
-They all are short in nature, crisp and concise.
+They all are short, crisp, and concise.
 So that eases the life of the readers.
 They can read one or two stories whenever they get some time.

 Related Read: My Life in Full Book Review

 K. Hari Kumar, a.k.a.
 ‘Horror Kumar,’ is an Indian screenwriter and bestselling author of horror & psychological thriller novels.
 Hari was the first Indian writer on Amazon.com’s global bestsellers list in the horror category.
 He has also written 50 horror short stories that were published in his 2019 book India’s Most Haunted (HarperCollins India), which The Times of India deemed a must-read horror book and which was listed among HarperCollins’s 100 best books (all-time) written by Indian writers.